gitpod-io/optimus/README.md

 # Press Ctrl+c to detach

-# In case you want to stop:
+# In case you want to stop again:
 docker container stop -t 2 optimus
 ```